 What to do if chemical spray drift occurs

 If you suspect that spray drift has occurred, try to resolve it locally before taking further action to report it.
-Sometimes, the problem is not as extensive as first feared, or the damage or injury may not be chemically related.
+Sometimes, the problem is not as extensive as first thought, or the situation or injury may not be chemically related.
 People may just be reacting to an apparent chemical odour without any chemical being present.

 Below are some actions you should consider before reporting the matter to a government agency.